puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/ntp.md

 > -- Jorge Luis Borges

-Security services, shared filesystems, certificate signing, logging systems, and many other fundamental services and applications require accurate and coordinated time to function reliably.
+Security services, shared filesystems, certificate signing, logging systems, and many other fundamental services and applications (including Puppet itself!) need on accurate and coordinated time to function reliably.
 Given variable network latency, it takes some clever algorithms and protocols to get this coordination right.

 The Network Time Protocol (NTP) lets you keep time millisecond-accurate within your network while staying synchronized to Coordinated Universal Time (UTC) by way of publicly accessible timeservers.
 (If you're interested in the subtleties of how NTP works, you can read all about it [here](http://www.eecis.udel.edu/~ntp/ntpfaq/NTP-a-faq.htm))